-Cuelists, scenes and inhibitive masters that appear on a master of a page because they originate from the template page are shown in blue on the Playback Bar by default; see Figure 18.3, "Playback Bar with Master 10 loaded from the Template Page".
-You can turn this off in Setup $\rightarrow$ Preferences $\rightarrow$ Misc by deselecting Highlight Template.
+Cuelists, scenes and group masters that appear on a master of a page because they originate from the template page are shown in blue on the Playback Bar by default; see Figure 18.3, "Playback Bar with Master 10 loaded from the Template Page".
+You can turn this off in Setup \rightarrow Preferences \rightarrow Misc by deselecting Highlight Template.